geoffrich/thatconf-slides-2023/slides.md

 available in the data prop

-and SK didn't introduce the load function arbitrarily. it's more efficient that what most apps were doing before SK -->
+and SK didn't introduce the load function arbitrarily. it's more efficient that what most Svelte apps were doing before SK -->

 ---